hughdbrown/just-enough/pandas.md

 				  # if you can help it.
 There are number of functions where this will save you
 				  # some hassle.
-df.Column_Name # Pulls 'Column_Name' from data (serves same purpose as above).
+df.Column_Name # Pulls 'Column_Name' from data (serves same purpose as above). df.loc['foo'] # Allows you to access an index with a label - i.e. pull rows where index = 'foo' df.iloc[#] # Allows you to access an index with a number - i.e. pull row where index = # df.ix[] # Allows you to access an index with a number of label.
+It's primarily label based
+	    # but will fall back to integer access unless the corresponding index is integer-based.
 ```

 ## Data Work